pillarjs/understanding-csrf/README.md

 But the server needs to know that any token included with a request is valid.
 Thus:

-1. Crytographically secure CSRF tokens are now the CSRF "secret", (supposedly) only known by the server.
+1. Cryptographically secure CSRF tokens are now the CSRF "secret", (supposedly) only known by the server.
 2. CSRF tokens are now a hash of the secret and a salt.

 Read more here: